|JC Penney Christmas Catalog 1977 | via Wishbook|

 So, that’s a little much, but, the mother in me completely understands the mother-in-law.
 We want our children to mirror back to the world harmony and acceptance.
 We are dying for everyone in our societal unit to be happy and whole.
 Because this is what mothers do.
 They take the neck of the chicken and tell everyone it’s their favorite piece.
 That’s what my mother always did and I always thought we were all so lucky that she liked it so much.

 As Kristin writes, we try to create ideal scenes, “a perfect moment, and capture it forever, to later point to as proof that life is good.”

 I also understand the daughter-in-law.
 She resented the forced intimacy of it all.
 And, in the end, the marriage was in trouble.
-They ended up divorcing and the pictures of everyone in matching pajamas were kind a lie.
+They ended up divorcing and the pictures of everyone in matching pajamas were kinda lying.
 But, the hope was not a lie, and maybe sometimes, we all take life too seriously.
 We become obsessed with overarching misery and miss the moments of perfection in each other.

 |Sears Christmas Catalog | 1959|